PROGRAM GUIDE

 Do not take pictures of locals (especially women) without asking permission first.
 Some locals might expect payment in return for a photo.
 Taking pictures of royal palaces, guards, and police, as well as most Mosques, is not allowed at all.

 Locals including young children might approach you offering goods or services like tour guiding.
-You should politely decline these offers up front, otherwise you might be led to a family’s shop and expected to pay for the tour or make a purchase.
+You should politely decline these offers up front, otherwise you might be led to a family’s shop and expected to pay for the tour or make purchase.

 In general, Moroccans are extremely friendly and eager to meet visitors.
 A great way to connect with locals is over a cup of hot mint tea which will probably be offered to you more than a few times.